Orchard Road: Buses

-Westbound passengers can board their buses at Penang Road (Dhoby Ghaut Station), Somerset Road (Somerset Station), Orchard Turn (opp Ngee Ann City/Takashimaya), Orchard Turn (Orchard Station), Orchard Boulevard (opp Orchard Station) and Orchard Boulevard (Wheelock Place).

 Taxi

 Orchard Road has numerous taxi stands, which are mostly found at shopping centres and hotels.
 It is prohibited to hail taxis at locations other than these official stands.

 Vehicular access

-Those driving into Orchard Road may enter from the west via Napier Road.
-Vehicles from Dunearn Road that travel via Scotts Road can turn left into Orchard Road at the Marriott Hotel junction.
+Those driving into Orchard Road may enter from the west via Tanglin Road.
+Vehicles from Bukit Timah Road or Newton Road that travel via Scotts Road can turn left into Orchard Road at the Marriott Hotel junction.
 Vehicles coming from the opposite direction on Paterson Road can enter Orchard Road by turning right.
 There are also a number of other roads leading into Orchard Road.
 Orchard Road is one-way heading south and leads into Bras Basah Road which is a one-way street heading south.

+Politics

+Since the 2011 general election, Orchard Road has been under the Tanjong Pagar GRC.
+The area has been represented by various MPs, and since 2020 has been represented by Alvin Tan of the People's Action Party.